luanagerber/Genogun/README.md

 <br>

 ## How to Play
+1. <a href="https://apps.apple.com/br/app/genogun/id6743355719?l=en-GB&mt=12">Download Genogun on App Store now!</a>
-Control Rybo, your ribosome hero, using intuitive platforming controls.
+2. Control Rybo, your ribosome hero, using intuitive platforming controls.
-Analyze incoming viruses and identify their genetic code.
+3. Analyze incoming viruses and identify their genetic code.
-Select the correct gene pairing (AA, Aa, or aa) to neutralize each threat.
+4. Select the correct gene pairing (AA, Aa, or aa) to neutralize each threat.
-Survive as many waves as you can!
+5. Survive as many waves as you can!
 <br>
 <br>